openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

 ### Upgrade / Downgrade Strategy

 On upgrade:
-- Cluster operators that update the tags of Azure resources created for cluster should refer the new fields and take action.
-Any new resource created post-upgrade and the operators managing the resource will add the user defined tags to the resource.
+- Cluster operators that update the tags of Azure resources created for the cluster should refer to the new fields and take action.
+For any new resource created post-upgrade, the operator managing the resource will add the user-defined tags to the resource.
 But the same does not apply to already existing resources, components may or may not update the resources with the user defined tags.